Boundedness of threefolds of Fano type with Mori fibration structures: Proof of main theorems

-To check the generic semi-positivity of $\FF_X$, it suffices to check that of $T_X^1$, which is proved by the following theorem. \begin{thm}[{\cite[Proof of 1.2 (1)]{KMMT}}] Let $(X, B)$ be a $\bQ$-factorial klt log Fano pair such that $X$ is smooth in codimension $2$.
-Then $T_X^1$ is generically semi-positive. \end{thm} This theorem is essentially implicated by \cite[Proof of 1.2 (1)]{KMMT}, combining a structure theorem for the closed cone of nef curves (cf. \cite[Corollary 1.3.5]{BCHM}) and deformation theory of rational curves (cf. \cite[(1.3) Corollary]{KoMiMo}).
+To check the generic semi-positivity of $\FF_X$, it suffices to check that of $\mT_X$, which is proved by the following theorem. \begin{thm}[{\cite[Proof of 1.2 (1)]{KMMT}}] Let $(X, B)$ be a $\bQ$-factorial klt log Fano pair such that $X$ is smooth in codimension $2$.
+Then $\mT_X$ is generically semi-positive. \end{thm} This theorem is implicated by \cite[Proof of 1.2 (1)]{KMMT}, combining a structure theorem for the cone of nef curves (replacing \cite[Theorem-Definition 2.2]{KMMT} by \cite[Corollary 1.3.5]{BCHM}) and deformation theory of rational curves (\cite[(1.3) Corollary]{KoMiMo}).

-\begin{proof}[Proof of Theorem \ref{F pseff}] Recall that $X$ is of Fano type and with $\bQ$-factorial terminal singularities.
-Since $T_X^1$ is generically semi-positive by Theorem \ref{T nef} and $G$ is nef, $\FF_X=T_X^1\oplus \OO_X(\Ne G)$ is again generically semi-positive.
+\begin{proof}[Proof of Theorem \ref{F pseff}] Recall that $X$ is of Fano type and with $\bQ$-factorial terminal singularities (terminal singularities implies smooth in codimension $2$).
+Since $\mT_X$ is generically semi-positive by Theorem \ref{T nef} and $G$ is nef, $\FF_X=\mT_X\oplus \OO_X(\Ne G)$ is again generically semi-positive.
 Since $c_1(\FF_X)=-K_X+\Ne G$ is ample, $c_2(\FF_X)$ is pseudo-effective by Theorem \ref{c2 pseff}. \end{proof}